UA-ResearchComputing-HPC/hpc-documentation/docs/quick_start/logging_in/index.md

 ## System Access

-!!! tip
+!!! tip "Login issues"
     If you experience any issues during the login process, [see our FAQs for common problems](../../support_and_training/faqs/account_access/).

 Once you've succesfully registered for an HPC account, you're ready to log in.
 There are two main methods to access the HPC system

 1. **Open OnDemand**

 	This is a browser-based application that provides users with a graphical interface to access the HPC filesystem, run software that requires a graphical component, or access an interactive desktop environment.
-The login portal for Open OnDemand uses the familiar UArizona WebAuth login screen.
+The [login portal for Open OnDemand](https://ood.hpc.arizona.edu/) uses the familiar UArizona WebAuth login screen.
 HPC accounts are tied to university accounts, so use your standard NetID and password (i.e. the one used for your email).

 2. **Terminal**